 Depending on which test, turnaround time can vary:

 |DNA methylation / Age Test||Within 8 weeks - not currently available|

 * From when your dog's sample is received at our testing facility.

 We thoroughly check every result in our quality assurance pipeline.
 Embark tests are the most advanced genetic analyses commercially available for dogs at this time.
 The full process to extract the DNA, identify your dog’s DNA markers, and analyze the results against the extensive Embark database is done in a very deliberate and careful manner.

-This is why our test takes longer than other dog DNA tests.
-We are sorry about the wait, but we want to provide you with the most information with the best service.
+This is why our test takes longer than other dog DNA tests, but it's important that we provide you with the most information with the best service.

-The disease tests that Embark offers are finalized as a result of rigorous scientific analysis of specific mutations determined to meet medical diagnostic needs.
+The disease tests that Embark offers are finalized as a result of rigorous scientific analysis of specific mutations determined to meet medical prognostic needs.
 Although there are no currently accepted laboratory standards and/or regulations that must be achieved in performing various required tests for canine genetic testing, Embark has adopted all relevant human diagnostic standards based on clinical requirements by national or state agencies—including the Clinical Laboratory Improvement Amendments (CLIA ’88).
 Embark complies with those requirements as well as the scientific testing requirements to achieve quality products and services that are needed for the canine medical community.
-As part of our commitment to high medical standards, we confirm that our test results are accurate and reliable by using two independent methods for each disease test we perform.

-The notice to view your results will be immediately emailed as soon as everything is ready, and we provide frequent updates throughout the process at each stage.
+We will email (and/or text message) you as soon as everything is ready, and we provide frequent updates throughout the process at each stage.

 To learn more, please see What happens at the Embark lab?